 Paypal allows you to both send and receive funds from one account to another across the world.
 It is one of the fastest and reliable means of making payments online and most popular for sales of goods and services on websites.

-It allows user create invoices for clients when linked with Hub staff and then make a mass payout to multiple freelancers.
+It allows users to create invoices for clients when linked with Hub staff and then make a mass payout to multiple freelancers.
 You can also keep track of payments.
-Charges on PayPal are higher for client invoice than for just receiving of funds.
+Charges on PayPal are higher for client invoices than for just receiving funds.

-PayPal, as his alternatives, is a great payment method that issues debit/credit card and can accept other currencies apart from USD and then charge a conversion fee.
+PayPal, as these alternatives, is a great payment method that issues debit/credit cards and can accept other currencies apart from USD and then charge a conversion fee.

 For business owners, PayPal payment fees could actually be included as part of tax expenses too, so it’s a plus.

-However, PayPal has major challenges in some parts of America, Africa and Asia as certain parts of their services is restricted to users from those countries.
-So if from such regions, you might want to check their website for terms and conditions too.
+However, PayPal has major challenges in some parts of America, Africa and Asia as certain parts of their services are restricted to users from those countries.
+So if you are from such regions, you might want to check their website for terms and conditions too.
 Again, for digital products or intangible goods, PayPal does not provide sellers protection, so it requires threading with care.

-It has a mobile and desktop app for easy of transaction and payroll records.
+It has a mobile and desktop app for ease of transaction and payroll records.

 Authorize.net is quite user-friendly for businesses and freelancers both locally and internationally.
-It provides opportunities for both small and medium sized business to access the payment gateway at a reasonable rate.
+It provides opportunities for both small and medium-sized businesses to access the payment gateway at a reasonable rate.